The Registry of Open Data on AWS is now available on AWS Data Exchange

 air temperatureatmosphereforecastgeosciencegeospatialglobalmeteorologicalmodelnear-surface air temperaturenear-surface relative humiditynetcdfweather

 The flagship Numerical Weather Prediction (NWP) model developed and used at the Met Office, is the Unified Model, the same model is used for both weather and climate prediction.
 For weather forecasting the Met Office runs several configurations of the Unified Model as part of its operational Numerical Weather Prediction suite.
 The global ensemble (MOGREPS-G) produces forecasts for the whole globe up to a week ahead.
 The projection used is the Equirectangular Latitude-Longitude and the grid resolution is 20km.
-The forecast is updated regularly with a 4-hour time delay and formatted via NetCDF. ...
+The forecast is updated regularly with a time delay and formatted via NetCDF.
+Please ...

 Details →